Namit2111/Linkedin-to-resume/README.md

 4. **Configure LinkedIn API credentials**:

-   Ensure you have your LinkedIn username and password configured in the `config/config.py` file:
+   Add your LinkedIn username and password to the `config/config.py` file:

    ```python
    l_username = "your_linkedin_username"